 Recapping the above, once you’ve chosen the best website host for your site, here’s a rundown of what you should do to improve protection:

-Patch outdated software – Whether you have a custom site or a content management system like WordPress, you need to keep all scripts and software up to date.
-Patches often address security concerns found in older versions and if you fail to update, you leave your site vulnerable to attack.
-Make sure plugins, extensions, applications, shopping carts, and even templates are included in regular updates and site maintenance to reduce vulnerabilities.
+Update your software: Whether you have a custom site or a content management system like WordPress, you must keep all scripts and software up to date.
+Patches often address security concerns found in older versions and leave your site vulnerable to attack if you fail to update.
+Ensure plugins, extensions, applications, shopping carts, and templates are included in regular updates and site maintenance to reduce vulnerabilities.

-Create a password policy – A strong password policy is the key to avoiding intrusion from brute force attacks.
-Your policy should address a number of factors including the length and complexity of passwords (10 characters, letters and numbers, special characters, caps), how often passwords are changed/updated (i.e. every 90 days), how passwords are stored (especially with mobile devices), etc. Make sure this password policy is strictly maintained throughout your business.
+Create a password policy: A strong password policy is key to avoiding intrusion from brute force attacks.
+Your policy should address a number of factors, including the length and complexity of passwords (10 characters, letters and numbers, special characters, caps), how often passwords are changed/updated (i.e. every 90 days), how passwords are stored (especially with mobile devices), etc. Make sure this password policy is strictly maintained throughout your business.

-Install anti-virus software – Your local computers should all be equipped with anti-virus software in order to protect your data and your website.
+Install anti-virus software: Your local computers should all be equipped with anti-virus software to protect your data and website.
 This software can prevent malicious programs like keyloggers and trojans from giving hackers access to your business systems where proprietary information is stored.

-Audit your site for vulnerabilities – Since websites often feature custom code in various forms, it’s a good idea to perform regular audits on your site.
+Audit your site for vulnerabilities: Since websites often feature custom code in various forms, performing regular audits on your site is a good idea.
 This doesn’t need to be done manually.
 There’s no shortage of software and tools online that can be used to scan your website for vulnerabilities.
-Keep in mind that no tool is 100% reliable; the best approach to security audits is to work with a professional who can provide a detailed review of your site and explain the steps you need to take to secure your website.
+However, it’s advisable to only use the best security scanning tools to keep your organization secure.
+Remember that no tool is 100% reliable; the best approach to security audits is to work with a professional who can provide a detailed review of your site and explain the steps you need to take to secure your website.

-Do manual backups – Reputable website hosting companies provide automated backups, but never trust in the system to keep your data secure.
-Create a schedule for regular manual backups of your site data including databases.
-Your hosting provider should offer an option within your hosting control panel to create manual backups.
-Once you have a schedule created be sure to stick to it.
+Do manual backups: Reputable website hosting companies provide automated backups, but never trust the system to secure your data.
+Create a schedule for regular manual site data backups, including databases.
+Your hosting provider should offer an option to create manual backups within your hosting control panel.
+Once you have a schedule created, be sure to stick to it.

-Use AVS and CVV – For eCommerce websites, you want to take every extra step to maximize security, especially when it comes to consumer data.
+Use AVS and CVV: For eCommerce websites, you want to take every extra step to maximize security, especially regarding consumer data.
 Be sure to include an Address Verification System (AVS) and Credit Verification Value (CVV) fields in your checkout.
-With AVS and CVV, fraudulent attempts are far less likely to succeed, since the purchaser will need to have complete address information as well as the code on the backside of credit cards in order to complete the purchase.
+With AVS and CVV, fraudulent attempts are far less likely to succeed since the purchaser must have complete address information and the code on the backside of the credit card to complete the purchase.